-Huge cruise ship due at Scottish port
+Huge cruise ship arrives at Scottish port

-World's fourth largest cruise ship due at Invergordon
+World's fifth largest cruise ship arrives at Invergordon

-The biggest cruise ship to call at a Scottish port is due to arrive at Invergordon's Port of Cromarty Firth in the Highlands.
+The biggest cruise ship to call at a Scottish port has arrived at Invergordon's Port of Cromarty Firth in the Highlands.

 This year, the Port of Cromarty Firth is expected to handle its largest number of cruise ship passengers yet.